daluzano/saucedemo-e2e-automationtests/README.md

 ```
 allure serve allure-results
 ```
+> [!NOTE]
-*Note: This will open the Allure report in your default browser*
+> This will open the Allure report in your default browser